Automated solver

 This has to be set according to restraints imposed by the computational resources available.
 Note that symmetric groups are viewed as one site, with an effective number of sites corresponding to the spin representation of the group.

 Similarly to the tolerance for the J-couplings the chemical shifts don't have to be perfectly identical.
-This parameter allows in the same way to define a tolerance until which they are assumed to be the same.
+This parameter allows in the same way to define a tolerance up to which they are assumed to be the same.

 Small parameter to avoid division by zero, when creating the weight matrix for the clustering.